zammad/zammad/.dev/ai-agent-instructions.md

   in the query to read its current line-numbered source.
 If it's listed but deferred, load it by name via tool search.
-- **Shell** (always works): `pnpm exec codegraph explore "<symbol names or question>"` prints the same output — `codegraph` is a local dev dependency, so the bare command is not on `PATH`.
+- **Shell** (always works): `pnpm exec codegraph explore "<symbol names or question>"` prints the same output using the repository-pinned CodeGraph version.

-Setup is per developer: `pnpm codegraph:install` indexes this checkout and registers the server with the agent harnesses it finds (Claude Code, Cursor, Codex CLI, opencode, …).
-Say yes when it offers to put the CLI on `PATH`: that is how they launch it. `pnpm codegraph:uninstall` reverts it.
-Nothing lands in a commit — `.codegraph/` and `.mcp.json` are gitignored, and the harness registration lives in each tool's own config outside the repo.

 If there is no `.codegraph/` directory, skip CodeGraph entirely — indexing is the user's decision.
+If they ask to initialize it, run `pnpm codegraph:init`.
+Developer setup and removal are documented in `doc/developer_manual/development_environment/codegraph-setup.md`.